asen/smg/docs/index.md

 which could look like this:

 <pre>
-- host.localhost.sysload:                               # rrd object id
+- id: host.localhost.sysload                            # rrd object id
   command: "smgscripts/mac_localhost_sysload.sh"        # mandatory command outputting values
   timeout: 30                                           # optional - fetch command timeout, default 30
   title: "Localhost sysload (1/5/15 min)"               # optional title - object id will be used if no title is present